 Interview with Young Professionals Application Day winner Marvin Kasper

-Stummer Diener – R50: The valet stand reimagined
+Stummer Diener – R50: the valet stand reimagined

 Stummer Diener – R50” is a reinterpretation of the well-known valet stand, a coat rack on which men's clothes were traditionally placed or hung.
 The modern valet stand impresses with its elegant and contemporary design, as well as with its environmentally friendly production.